Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Method

 where $\langle \cdot \rangle_F$ denotes Frobenius dot-product.
-Here, cost matrix $\mathcal{Z}$ represents the pairwise transport cost, defined as $\mathcal{Z}_{ij}=||u_i-v_j||_2^2$.
+Here, the cost matrix $\mathcal{Z}$ represents the pairwise transport cost, defined as $\mathcal{Z}_{ij}=||p_i-q_j||_2^2$.
 The entropy $H$ and $\epsilon$ control the smoothness of the transport plan as a regularization term.
-Then, we utilize the Sinkhorn-Knopp algorithm~\cite{sinkhorn1967diagonal} that provides an efficient solution to the entropy-regularized optimal transport problem by iteratively rescaling the rows and columns of the transport plan $\mathcal{Q}$ until the marginal constraints are satisfied.
-Afterwards, we derive the final correspondences from the source to the destination point by taking the $\operatorname{argmax}$ operation over each row of $\mathcal{Q}$.
+Then, we utilize the Sinkhorn-Knopp algorithm~\cite{sinkhorn1967diagonal} that provides an efficient solution to the entropy-regularized optimal transport problem by iteratively rescaling the rows and columns of $\mathcal{Q}$ until the marginal constraints are satisfied (details in supplementary material).
+Afterwards, we derive the final correspondences from the source to the destination point by taking the $\operatorname{argmax}$ operation over each row of the optimal transport plan $\hat{\mathcal{Q}}$ as:

 That is, we approximate point-to-point correspondences by selecting the highest transport probability from the minimized transport plan.
 As a result, this strategy is based on considering the instance instead of local points~(see Figure~\ref{fig:fig_softassign}), thereby alleviating the vulnerability to outliers and incorrect predictions.

-Returning to the ICP procedure, we follow the standard process, initializing transformations with a histogram-based method~\cite{lin2024icp} to reduce sensitivity to initial estimates and subsequently running iterative refinement to get the final rigid transformation.
-After obtaining the transformation, we determine whether two instances correspond by evaluating the IoU between their transformed point sets.
+Returning to the ICP procedure, we follow the standard process, initializing the transformation with a histogram-based method~\cite{lin2024icp} to reduce sensitivity to initial estimates and subsequently running iterative refinement to get the final rigid transformation.
+After obtaining the transformation ($\mathbf{R}, \mathbf{t}$), we determine whether two instances correspond by evaluating the IoU between their transformed point sets.
 Specifically, points with errors smaller than the predefined threshold $\tau_{dist}$ are treated as inliers.
-Then, in order to filter valid matching candidates, we evaluate alignment accuracy between source and destination instances by IoU scores as follows:
+Then, in order to filter valid matching candidates, we evaluate alignment accuracy between source and destination instances using IoU scores as follows: